 We examine exactly what is going on in Common Sense.
 You’re facing:

-- A system of environmental laws that authorize and protect inherently unsustainable activities such as fracking, factory farming, and GMOs; electronic voting machines and outside funds in local elections; unjust immigration raids and family separation; and innumerable other environmental, social, and political practices causing harm
+- A system of laws that authorize and protect inherently unsustainable activities such as fracking, factory farming, and GMOs; electronic voting machines and outside funds in local elections; unjust immigration raids and family separation; and innumerable other environmental, social, and political practices causing harm

-- Corporations and government that are working hand-in-hand to define and enforce these laws, ensuring endless growth, extraction, and development; and
+- Corporations and government that are working hand-in-hand to define and enforce these laws, ensuring endless growth, extraction, development and suppression; and

-- A legal structure, including key legal doctrines such as corporate constitutional “rights” and others, that both corporations and government wield to override community decision-making and environmental protection.
+- A legal structure, including key legal doctrines such as corporate constitutional “rights” and state preemption, that both corporations and government wield to override community decision-making and environmental protection.

 Common Sense explores how, in response to these barriers, a new people’s movement is forming.
 It is a movement, made up of hundreds of communities across the U.S., that is elevating the rights of communities and nature over corporate claimed “rights” and state preemption.
-It is a movement seeking to transform our existing system from one aimed at endless growth, to one that has environmental protection and sustainability at its core.
+It is a movement seeking to transform our existing system from one aimed at endless growth, to one that has environmental and social justice and sustainability at its core.